Kobby6-lang/Dino-Game/README.md

 mesh renderer is basically allow you to have a 3D character instead of 2D sprite character.

+A Mesh Filter component holds a reference to a mesh.
+It works with a Mesh Renderer component on the same GameObject the Mesh Renderer renders the mesh that the Mesh Filter references.

-The code below is saying make a private mesh renderer give it name.
+The code below is saying make a private mesh renderer call it meshRenderer.

 ,,,